 If you're looking for a progressive web development company that understands these concepts and many more on how SEO plays a vital role in the website design process, feel free to reach out to us!

-If you have additional comments or feel I’ve missed some critical checklist items, please feel free to start a discussion in the comments below.
+If you have additional comments or feel I've missed critical checklist items, please feel free to reach out!